SOlaCoder005/coca-women-wellness/README.md

 1. The site intends to bolster users’ wellbeing through exposing them to wellbeing influencers and resources primarily sourced from African & Caribbean communities.

 2. Based on some excerpts from the users’ stories – several women had limited knowledge of wellbeing influencers, specifically those of African and/or Caribbean decent.
 The lack of exposure to (and promotion of) such influencers within media and creative industries has been a prevalent issue that is now being addressed in the current social climate.
 It has led to the implementation of inclusion and diversity initiatives such as [#YouTubeBlack](https://www.youtube.com/intl/ALL_za/creators/ytbvoicesfund/).

-3. Coca Women Wellness attempts support such initiatives highlighted above by providing users with a free, contemporary way of accessing and distributing information around wellbeing and mindfulness practices.
+Coca Women Wellness attempts support such initiatives by providing users with a free, contemporary way of accessing and distributing information around wellbeing and mindfulness practices.

-4. Mintel reports have indicated that the growth of digital resources and platforms have encouraged people to engage with more visual content, specifically on digital devices like laptops and smartphones (McGrath, 2020).
-Moreover, visual content (e.g. films, art, images etc.) has greater engagement from those aged people aged 16-44.
+3. Mintel reports have indicated that the growth of digital resources and platforms have encouraged people to engage with more visual content, specifically on digital devices like laptops and smartphones (McGrath, 2020).
+Moreover, visual content (e.g. films, art, images etc.) has greater engagement from people aged 16-44.
 Such findings echo trend reports’ assertions that around 26% of UK adults are likely to engage in traditional reading (e.g. hardcover books) (Ryan, 2020).
 As such, the key initiatives of CWW are to:

     - Bolster users’ exposure to digital content and resources that helps develop positive mindfulness practices which will likely promote overall wellbeing.